How do I get to Boulder Hot Springs?

 What are the accommodations like?

-Guest rooms and B&B rooms are available at BHS.
+There are two types of accommodations at BHS: Guest rooms and B&B rooms.
 Each room accommodates one to four guests.
 All rooms have sinks, many with private baths.
 There is a common bathroom with a shower on each floor.
-Rooms cost $60+tax for single accommodations and $80+tax for double accommodations per night.
 The more elegant themed B&B rooms are available for an additional charge and guarantee a full or half-bath.
-Images of individual rooms are available on the BHS website.

 When is check-in and check-out?